Marcin Wasilewski: Leg injury

 On 30 August 2009, Wasilewski suffered an open leg fracture in the 26th minute of the 1–1 Jupiler League draw between Anderlecht and Standard Liège when Liège's Axel Witsel made a challenge.
 Witsel was red-carded for the offence.
 Wasilewski underwent corrective surgery for open fractures to both the tibia and fibula.
 Witsel was suspended for eight games by the Belgian FA over the incident, after an appeal.

 Return

 After a long rehabilitation, Wasilewski made his return on 8 May 2010.
 He celebrated his return to Anderlecht's first eleven with the opening goal of his side's 2–1 win at S.V.
 Zulte Waregem.

-His drive to return was rewarded with a new contract until the summer of 2013, with the club talking about him as "a club monument, who had to deliver an inhuman battle".
+His drive to return was rewarded with a new contract until the summer of 2013, with the club describing him as "a club monument, who had to deliver an inhuman battle".

 Wasilewski and Witsel, then of Zenit St. Petersburg, met again on the field on 24 October 2012 in a UEFA Champions League group match.
 Wasilewski announced in advance that he would refuse to shake hands with Witsel before the game, with Anderlecht management accepting his decision.
-However, he ultimately changed his mind and accepted Witsel's hand, saying that he didn't want to turn the atmosphere of the match into a personal duel.
+However, he ultimately changed his mind and accepted Witsel's hand, saying that he did not want to "turn the atmosphere of the match into a personal duel".